 In many ways, this episode was more traumatic than the heart attack or transplant.
 My wife was terrified when Dr. Nathan, who is normally so positive, was unable to predict a positive outcome.
 He could only say that my body had to fight off this attack or this could be the end.
 I was in this state for about a week when my temperature returned to normal, signaling that at least I had won this battle.

 When I emerged from my sedated stupor, I was 25 pounds lighter, my muscles had atrophied tremendously, and I could barely hold a spoon.
 Given my condition, I was astounded two days later when Dr. Nathan said that had found me a lung.
 He said that they would have preferred to wait for a "perfect" donor, but this one would have to do.
-He was concerned that, if he was correct that the recent episode had been due to the IPF flaring up, I might not be able to withstand another similar episode, which he thought would surely follow.
+He was concerned that if he was correct that the recent episode had been due to the IPF flaring up, I might not be able to withstand another similar episode.
 He coached me to convince the surgeon that I was physically able to handle the transplant operation.
 I had my doubts, but gave it my best shot.
 Two days later Dr. Rongione removed my left lung and replaced it with a new one.
 The operation was a success.
 In many ways, going through this 90-minute surgery was one of the easiest parts of the past four years.

 A big part of the post-transplant process involved working out with the wonderful ladies in Pulmonary Rehab and coming in for regular visits to the clinic.
 A stop for X-rays and spiro-tests with all of my friends in the Pulmonary Lab became quite enjoyable routine.

 It has been almost two and half years since August 25, 2002, when I had my transplant.
 I am working out at a health club as much as I can.
 I play golf way too much, sometimes five days in a row.
-I travel often and our family spends our summers on Shelter Island (an island at the end of Long Island, New York).
-I returned to work this past Fall and I enjoy it very much.
+I travel often and our family spends our summers on Shelter Island near the end of Long Island, New York.
+I returned to work this past fall and I enjoy it very much.

 That is my story to this point.
 I expect a lot of great things ahead for me.
 There will be problems and maybe some setbacks, but I know that because of the dedicated Transplant Center doctors and staff I will get the best care possible going forward with my life.
 And for that I am truly grateful.